Unlocking [CLS] Features for Continual Post-Training: Background

 \subsection{Class-Incremental Learning (CIL)}

-CIL is a learning scenario where a model continually learns to classify new classes to build a unified classifier~\cite{icarl}.
-Formally, we train models sequentially on a series of datasets $\{D^1, D^2, ... , D^B\}$ where $D^b = \{(x_i, y_i)\}_{i=1}^{n_b}$ is the $b$-th training set with $n_b$ instances.
-Within this setting, each training instance $\mathbf{x}_i \in \mathbb{R}^D$ is associated with a class $y_i \in Y_b$.
-Here, $Y_b$ defines the set of labels for dataset $b$, and it is ensured that $Y_b \cap Y_{b'} = \emptyset$ for any $b \neq b'$, i.e. non-overlapping classes for different datasets.
-During the $b$-th training stage, the model is updated using data exclusively from $D_b$.
+Class-incremental learning is a scenario where a model continually learns to classify new classes to build a unified classifier~\cite{icarl}.
+Formally, we train models sequentially on a series of tasks $\{\mathcal{T}_{t}\}_{t=1}^T$ where each task with a task-specific dataset $\mathcal{D}_t=\{(x_i,y_i)\}^{n_t}_{i=1}$ introduces a set of previously unseen classes $y_i \in Y_t$ with $n_t$ instances, ensuring $Y_t \cap Y_{t'} = \emptyset$ for any $t \neq t'$, i.e. non-overlapping classes for different datasets, while the underlying data distribution may evolve over time.
+During the $t$-th training stage, the model is updated using data exclusively from $D_t$.